 We have all heard bird songs.
-Every species of bird produces different songs depending on what they are trying to communicate.
+Every bird species produce different songs depending on what they are trying to communicate.
 Sharp shrill songs are typically reserved as an alert for danger, and some species even have different calls for airborne and land-based predators.
 In contrast, sweet or melodic songs are used during courtship.
-Birds also use song to establish their territory.
+Birds also use songs to establish their territory.
 These songs are used more frequently by males as a warning to others.

 Many species use tactile communication during courtship.
 This typically involves males fighting one another, with the strongest male winning the right to mate with nearby females.
-This is observed during moose rutting season, as well as with rabbits and hares.
-During the breeding season, males can be seen boxing one another to establish dominance and breeding rights.
+This is observed during moose rutting season and with rabbits and hares.
+During the breeding season, males can be seen boxing to establish dominance and breeding rights.

-Going back to the blind cave tetra or Mexican blind cavefish, they are unusual animals in that they do not have functioning eyes.
+Going back to the blind cave tetra or Mexican blind cavefish, they are unusual animals because they do not have functioning eyes.
 Due to their habitat, they do not require vision to survive.
-These unique fish are native to the US states of Texas and New Mexico, as well as the South American countries of Mexico and Guatemala.
+These unique fish are native to the US states of Texas and New Mexico and the South American countries of Mexico and Guatemala.

 They inhabit dark or pitch-black cave systems where eyesight would be useless.
 Instead, they use suction to communicate and navigate their surroundings.
 They open and close their mouths to create a suction effect that works like echolocation—the water current changes when it hits an obstacle such as a rocky cave wall or another fish.
 The animal can sense this and easily avoid any obstruction.